junaidshaik2600/Mini_Projects/import_&_Mini_Weather_App/Readme.md

 # Weather App

 This project provides a basic implementation of a Weather Application that processes weather data stored in CSV and JSON formats and includes additional CSV file reading and writing functionality.
-The application is coded in Python and performs tasks like reading from and writing to files, calculating averages, and interacting with the user through the console..
+The application is coded in Python and performs tasks like reading from and writing to files, calculating averages, and interacting with the user through the console.

 ## Project Structure
 The folder "Weather_App" contains the following files: